Tech

 mobile biodiesel processing!

 Wonderful news from GreenStart NH!
-After many years of prototyping and revisions, our self-contained, mobile biodiesel processor will soon be ready to process New Hampshire-grown vegetable oil into fuel to power our farms.
-Our next steps with this project will be a final bill of materials, documenting the technology, and publishing the designs to the […]
+After many years of prototyping and revisions, our self-contained, mobile biodiesel processor will soon be ready to process New Hampshire-grown vegetable oil into fuel to […]

 Posted: April 11 2012